Policy

 Increase/decrease in post-injury earnings

-If there is a significant change in the post-injury net average earnings (NAE), usually 10 per cent or greater, it is considered “material” and the WSIB recalculates the LOE benefit accordingly, see 22-01-02, Material Change in Circumstances - Worker for further information about material change.
+If there is a significant change in the post-injury net average earnings (NAE), usually 10 per cent or greater, it is considered “material” and the WSIB recalculates the LOE benefit accordingly, refer to 22-01-02, Material Change in Circumstances - Worker for further information about material change.

 Requirement to report material change in circumstances